Marlyn Meltzer

 Marlyn Wescoff Meltzer (1922 – December 7, 2008) was an American mathematician and computer programmer, and one of the six original programmers of ENIAC, the first general-purpose electronic digital computer.

 Early life

 Meltzer was born Marlyn Wescoff in Philadelphia in 1922.
 She graduated from Temple University in 1942.

 Career

-Meltzer was hired by the Moore School of Engineering after graduating to perform weather calculations, mainly because she knew how to operate an adding machine; in 1943, she was hired to perform calculations for ballistics trajectories.
+Meltzer was hired by the Moore School of Engineering after graduating to perform weather calculations, mainly because she knew how to operate an adding machine.
+In 1943, she was hired to perform calculations for ballistics trajectories.
 At the time, this was accomplished by using manual desktop mechanical calculators.
-In 1945, she was selected to become one of the 6 original programmers of Electronic Numerical Integrator and Computer.
+In 1945, she was selected to become one of the 6 original programmers of Electronic Numerical Integrator and Computer (ENIAC).

 ENIAC

-Meltzer, alongside Kathleen McNulty, Kathleen Antonelli, Jean Jennings Bartik, Frances Elizabeth Holberton, Frances Spence and Ruth Teitelbaum, were the original six programmers of ENIAC, a project that originally began in secret at the Moore School of Electrical Engineering at the University of Pennsylvania in 1943.
+Meltzer, alongside Kathleen Antonelli, Jean Jennings Bartik, Frances Elizabeth Holberton, Frances Spence and Ruth Teitelbaum, were the original six programmers of ENIAC, a project that originally began in secret at the Moore School of Electrical Engineering at the University of Pennsylvania in 1943.